A hybrid minimizing movement and neural network approach to Willmore flow

-From now on, we focus on our hybrid scheme.
-In \autoref{fig:WFrectangles}, we show the evolution of the rectangle under Willmore flow.
-We observe that already for the coarser resolution (\eg~\(n=256\)) the results are qualitatively indistinguishable from those computed with fine resolution ($n=2048$).
-Hence, for applications where one is primarily interested in the qualitative effects of Willmore flow, one can effectively achieve satisfying results on coarser resolutions.
-We will exploit this in the next section.
+In \autoref{fig:ConvergenceTestWF} on the bottom right, we show the evolution of the cross shape under Willmore flow.
+Compared to the corresponding evolution under MCF, we observe a significantly faster shape variation in the case of Willmore flow, evolving it into an already convex shape at time $t = 2^{-7}$.
+It is clearly visible that the finite element scheme relying on a semi-implicit time discretization of the inner MCF problem leads to a poorer approximation of Willmore flow, while the results of our scheme are qualitatively indistinguishable from those computed with $n=2048$ already for $n=256$.
+In particular, for applications where one is primarily interested in the qualitative effects of Willmore flow, one can effectively achieve satisfying results already on coarser resolutions, as it will be exploited in the next section.